mrvdb/mrblog-content/about/index.md

   little [org-converter][]
 * [ruby-oembed][] is use for automatic embedding of media with the help of an [oembed liquid tag][]
-* The [tapir][] search service is used to provide search functionality.
-(TODO: replace with something local or at least something open)
+* A locally generated json file is used to implement search functionality.
+A modified version of [jekyll-search][] is used.
-* Bootstrap is dependent on the [jquery][] library, but I use it directly too for the live statusnet feed and the tapir search service.
+* Bootstrap is dependent on the [jquery][] library, but I use it directly too for the live statusnet feed and the search function.
 * the site is served with [nginx][] on machine running [Debian][] GNU/Linux